BITU Dividend: Yield, Schedule, and What to Expect

 Short answer

 BITU's approximate 0% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks 2x daily bitcoin and passes through the dividends of its holdings, typically quarterly, minus a 0.98% expense ratio.
+It tracks 2x daily bitcoin and passes through the income its holdings generate, usually quarterly, net of the 0.98% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; BITU is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the BITU dividend work?

-BITU holds the companies in 2x daily bitcoin, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.98% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+BITU holds what is in 2x daily bitcoin, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.98% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The ProShares Ultra Bitcoin ETF (BITU) is a geared exchange-traded fund that aims to deliver two times (2x) the daily performance of bitcoin, as measured against a bitcoin benchmark.
 ProShares launched the fund in April 2024.
 BITU does not hold bitcoin directly; instead it builds its leveraged exposure through bitcoin futures contracts and swap agreements with large financial counterparties.
 The fund carries a 0.98% expense ratio, which is high relative to plain spot bitcoin ETFs, and it pays no meaningful dividend.
 The defining feature of BITU is its daily reset: the 2x objective applies to a single trading day, after which the fund rebalances.
 Over multiple days, the effects of compounding mean returns can diverge widely from simply doubling bitcoin's move over the same stretch.
 In choppy or volatile markets this path dependence, often called volatility decay, can grind down value even if bitcoin ends roughly flat.
 Because of this structure, BITU is designed for active traders with a short time horizon who are managing positions closely, not for investors seeking long-term bitcoin exposure.

 If income is your goal, compare BITU against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how BITU's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how BITU's income fits your real portfolio in Walnut.

 The bottom line on the BITU dividend